tweag/rules_nixpkgs/guide.md

 )
 ```

+Now this Nixpkgs collection has been imported into Bazel, and can be referenced
-Note the `nix_file_deps` line, which tracks the dependency of the `nixpkgs.nix`
+as `@nixpkgs`.
+(Also note the `nix_file_deps` line, which tracks the dependency
-file on the `flake.lock` file from where we read the Nixpkgs commit hash.
+of the `nixpkgs.nix` file on the `flake.lock` file from where we read the
+Nixpkgs commit hash.)

 # A hermetic CC toolchain